cmsc436/sheets436/README.md

 ## Usage

-The library is an activity that will send data to Sheets based off the extra given to it as an intent.
-Specifically, you want to define `EXTRA_TYPE` to specifiy the spreadsheet, `EXTRA_USER` to define the patient ID, and `EXTRA_VALUE` to give the actual value to add to the sheet.
+The library abstracts the logic to write to Google Sheets.
+You need to provide the spreadsheet's ID, your user ID, the appropriate test, and the data you'd like to write.
+To use the `Sheets` class, you'll need to have your calling activity implement the `Sheets.Host` interface.
+In addition, you'll want to forward the `onRequestPermissionsResult` and `onActivityResult` callbacks.

 For example, here is a snippet to post data to the left hand tapping test.